 Don't be astonished if you end up dealing with more than one negotiator.
 I don't know if negotiators quit mid-stream because they can't handle the pressure or if the bank reassigns them to another position because the bank is short-handed.

 Much like a projectionist at the movie theater being forced to sell popcorn in the lobby, your negotiator could be out in the bank's parking lot directing traffic the next time you call.
-Banks are cutting back on staff to save money and some employees hold more than one job at the bank, performing multiple tasks.

 - Get the name, phone number (and, if possible, email) of the negotiator.